wix-incubator/eslint-plugin-lodash/README.md

 # Configuration

-Add `plugins` section and specify ESLint-plugin-React as a plugin.
+Add `plugins` section and specify ESLint-plugin-lodash3 as a plugin.

 ```json
 {